Dubious OA journals

-- Are previously published articles written by prestigious authors and/or from prestigious departments in the field?
+- Are previously published articles authored by well-known contributors and/or from renowned institutions in the discipline?

 - Who is on the editorial board?
 Are they relevant to the subject of the journal?
 There are examples of unserious journals that have named researchers as members of their editorial board, without asking permission.

 - Does the peer review process seem reasonable?
 If the journal promises peer review the same week/ in a very short time, it is probably not serious.